np2041/TomatoLeaf_CNN/README.md

-# TomatoLeaf_CNN
+# Tomato Leaf Disease Classifier using CNN
-Using Different CNN models to identify Tomato Leaf Disease with high Accuracy
+Trying Different CNN models to identify the best model with high Accuracy